henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 Conditional SID Selectors:

-: The SID concept introduced by CoMI and represented via YANG modeled CBOR allows for a simplified Filter Expression that retains all the capabilities of an XPATH Filter Expression, while using a significantly simpler representation.
+: The SID concept introduced by CoMI and represented via YANG modeled CBOR allows for a simplified Filter Expression that retains most of the capabilities of an XPATH Filter Expression, while using a significantly simpler representation.

 # Subscription Characteristics